Let Them Eat Gluten Free Cake

 When I saw on Foodimentary's calendar that October 8th is Fluffernutter Day, I knew I was going to make these cookies for today.
 So I got to work on trying to turn Ovenly's peanut butter cookies into a fluffernutter variety.

-After several tries and all of us eating a LOT of fluffernutter “failed” cookies, I finally figured out the perfect method.
+After several tries and all of us eating a LOT of fluffernutter "failed" cookies, I finally figured out the perfect method.
 Scoop the dough out onto a parchment-lined baking sheet with a large cookie scoop.
-Take a large rounded spoon (I used a 2 tbsp measure), dip it in flour and then press the center of the cookies down to create a little well.
+Take a large rounded spoon (I used a 2 tablespoon measure), dip it in flour and then press the center of the cookies down to create a little well.

 making well in center of cookies with spoon